So we had a drive-by caller called in Mr. Sterdley.

 This guy thinks he is issuing breaking news.

-And sadly, to a bunch of low information voters, he is.
+And sadly, to a bunch of low-information voters, he is.

 So when he says the big lie, 5.6 unemployment, all he's talking about is the U6 versus the U3 number.

-U, capital U, letter U 3.
+And it's, these are categories: U, capital U, letter U, 3.

-It's another one.
+It's just a category, U6, it's another one.

 But the unemployment number every month that's reported is U3.

-They do not count as unemployed people no longer looking.
+They do not count as unemployed, people no longer looking.

 The U6 number is the real, and that's up at around 12% right now.